 Purbrook Infant School, as a community, is committed to developing the learning of all children and adults.
 We aim to provide high quality teaching and learning which ensures that the needs of all children, irrespective of their background, are recognised and met.
-The focus of our pupil premium strategy is to support disadvantaged children in reaching their full protentional.
+The focus of our pupil premium strategy is to support disadvantaged children, as part of our overall disadvantaged policy, to achieve their individual potential.